 Florida police arrest neo-Nazi.
 They say he violated the state’s new public nuisance law

-Police say that a neo-Nazi and member of an extremist group was arrested Tuesday after hanging swastikas and other anti-Semitic banners on a bridge in Orlando — a violation of Florida’s new public nuisance law — and that they are searching for three more suspects.
+Police say that a neo-Nazi and member of an extremist group was arrested Tuesday after hanging swastikas and other anti-Semitic banners on a bridge near Orlando — a violation of Florida’s new public nuisance law — and that they are searching for three more suspects.

 The law — signed by Gov. Ron DeSantis in April — prohibits people intentionally displaying or projecting messages on a property without the written consent of its owner.
 DeSantis has said it gives law enforcement agencies a new tool to stop perpetrators of anti-Semitic incidents and those who target religious communities.